manjotmb20/Baseline-Identification/README.md

 Line 1- 37 : Loading different pickle files that contains different features extracted from the contextual data.

 Line 28 - 81 : Preprocessing the loaded data files.

 Line 88 - 97 : Appending the text from the context present in the paper to the title, data and tag field respectively.

 Line 100 - 127 : Converting the loaded list files to dataframe.

-Line 133- 200 : Basic data cleaning and preprocessing steps Line 232 - 289: Creating a new transformer dataset to be passed to the transformer model.
+Line 133- 200 : Basic data cleaning and preprocessing steps.

+Line 232 - 289: Creating a new transformer dataset to be passed to the transformer model.